On the Stability of the Jacobian Matrix in Deep Neural Networks: Jacobian in Sparse Networks

 \section{Jacobian in Sparse Networks}

 Network pruning aims at removing redundant weights that do not significantly affect model performance \citep{lecun_pruning}.
 Such weights are identified using some pruning criterion that determines the importance of each weight in the network.
 By removing these weights, one could significantly reduce the computational requirements for both the training and deployment of DNNs \citep{hassibi_pruning}.
 After pruning, the network becomes \emph{sparse}, and training such networks has been proven challenging in practice \citep{franklelottery2019}.
-In this section, we analyze the Jacobian norm of sparse networks and provide the necessary conditions for stability.
-Notably, we show that a simple scaling trick ensures stability.
+In this section, we analyze the Jacobian norm of sparse networks obtained by random pruning and magnitude-based pruning and provide the necessary conditions for stability.
+Notably, we show that a simple scaling trick ensures depth stability of the Jacobian.
 We also identify an \emph{edge of stability} for sparsity and support our theory with empirical evidence.
 Our current analysis is limited to \emph{pruning at initialization} \citep{lee_snip2018, wang2022recent, hayou2021robust} of MLPs, i.e. pruning performed on i.i.d weights.
 Extending this theory to modern architectures is not straightforward and is an interesting question for future work.\\

 \textbf{Pruning.} Consider the MLP architecture described in \cref{eq:mlp_network}.
-Pruning involves the application of a mask $\mask \in[0,\beta_p]^p$ (where~$p$ is the total number of parameters in the network) to the weights of the network~$\W$ producing a \emph{pruned} network with weights~$\W^B$, where $\W^B= \mask \circ \W$ is the Hadamard (i.e., element-wise) product.
+Pruning involves the application of a mask $\mask \in[0,\beta_p]^p$ (where~$p$ is the total number of parameters in the network) to the weights of the network~$\W$ producing a \emph{pruned} network with weights~$\W^B$, where $\W^B= \mask \odot \W$ is the Hadamard (i.e., element-wise) product.
 We say weight $i\in [p]$ is pruned if $b_i = 0$.
 This can be performed via different procedures.
 A standard approach to generating masks is to compute a score $g_k^{ij}$ for each weight $W_k^{ij}$ according to some criterion.
 The mask is then created by keeping the top~$m$ weights by score, where~$m$ is chosen to meet some desired sparsity level~$s$ (fraction of weights to remove).
 The Jacobian of the pruned network~$J^B_1$ is given by: